eddmann/eddmann.github.io/_posts/2021/2021-02-15-advent-of-code-2015-day-21-rpg-simulator-20xx.md

 };
 ```

-With the shop items now parsed, we can move onto parsing the Boss configuration that has been provided as input.
+With the shop items now parsed, we can move on to parsing the Boss configuration that has been provided as input.

 ```typescript
 type Participant = { hp: number; damage: number; armor: number };